W4RH4WK/crap/slides/c_slides.md

 - `enum`s are just `int`s, no additional type checking!
 - Prefer `enum`s over pre-processor defines!
+  - Additional compile-time checks when used with `switch`
   - Provides debug symbols
-  - Additional compile-time checks when used with `switch`
 - `struct`s are your product types
-- `union`s are your sum types, however you need to keep track of which field is used
+- `union`s are your sum types
+  - Need to keep track of which field is used

 ---